-The workshop includes 6 clock hours, parking, teaching materials and a catered lunch.
-Participants must attend for the full six hours to receive clock hours.
+The registration fee is $35.
+The workshop includes clock hours, parking, teaching materials and a catered lunch.
 Preference is given to full-time teachers.

 Please mail your check (made out to the University of Washington) for the $35 registration fee to: